sasquatch678/A-Painted-World---Remastered/Gameplay/Magic.md

 Conjuration 90 – Mystic Binding: Rank 2
 Your bound weapons deal additional increased damage (+3).
 (Stacks with Rank 1 for +6 total).

-Conjuration 100 - Elemental Conflux (Inspired by Vokrii) While near an elemental atronach you've summoned, bound weapons deal 10 points of elemental damage.
+Conjuration 100 - Elemental Conflux
+While near an elemental atronach you've summoned, bound weapons deal 10 points of elemental damage.
 (Element is based on atronach).
 #### Necromancy
 Each filled Black Soul Gem in your inventory will increase the combat related attributes and skills of your undead summons by two points each.
 This buff maxes-out when you have 30 Filled Black Soul Gems.
 This gives Necromancer players a reason to stockpile Black Soul Gems beyond enchanting and roleplaying reasons.